 Photos and videos of any of the above subjects may be taken and edited on any mobile phone or tablet including iPhones, iPads, Android phones and tablets, Windows phones, and the iPod touch.

 There will be two YOUTH WINNERS: One from Africa, and one from outside Africa.
 Youth enter for FREE and may submit photos and videos in any of the above categories.
 On the entry form, you will be asked to give us your birthdate.
-You must be age 18 and under as of June 30, 2021 to qualify for free entry.
+You must be between age 18 and under as of June 30, 2021 to qualify for free entry.

 The Mkapa Awards Judging Panel will review all entries and will select finalists based on overall appeal, originality, conformity to rules, technical quality, and artistic merit.
 The distinguished panel represents a deep understanding of natural history and progressive conservation strategies, photographic expertise, and technical evaluation skills, all with a shared passion for Africa's wildlife and people, and with the highest ethics in their respective fields.
 The judges include accomplished wildlife photographers, leading conservation professionals, highly regarded safari guides, and youth conservation activists.